jgdigitaljedi/video-game-db-supplemental-data/readme.md

 Really and truthfully, the value of this project will live in the "finalOutput" directory and all else can be ignored.
 If you want to tinker around with this the run `npm i` and checkout the package.json folder for the npm scripts that can be used.

-If you want to contribute, feel free to submit a PR or contact me.
+If you want to contribute, feel free to contact me.
 If you know of more data you would like to see added I am definitely open to suggestions!

 ---